 PLANET ORYXS - MORRIAN CITY

-Dion grimaced at the uncomfortable amount of light shining in his face.
-He peered through half lidded eyes at his surroundings, slow to catch up to his predicament.
+Dion grimaced at the uncomfortable amount of light shining on his face.
+He peered through half-lidded eyes at his surroundings, slow to catch up to his predicament.
 Beads of sweat trickled down his neck and his whole body was damp.
-It felt like a sauna, there was definitely little or no ventilation.
+It felt like a sauna.
+There was little or no ventilation.

 Dion hadn’t seen who hit him earlier, but it was probably the last member of the excursion team.
-Most of the time Yoshida’s people travelled in groups of four and Dion had only seen three of them before he lost consciousness.
-He recognised them as: Oskar with his mechanical arms, Krause with his mechanical legs and Sanjay ‘The Firebreather’.
+Usually, Yoshida’s people travelled in groups of four and Dion had only seen three of them before he lost consciousness.
+He recognised them as Oskar with his mechanical arms, Krause with his mechanical legs and Sanjay ‘The Firebreather’.

-It had been more than a decade since Dion last saw them on Koros.
+It had been over a decade since Dion last saw them on Koros.
 He used to do odd jobs for Yoshida before he was offered a permanent position as part of his gang.
-Yoshida had made it sound like an honour to officially work for the most proficient man on Koros, but that wasn’t the life Dion wanted for Atty; his brother was special, and Dion knew that someone like Yoshida would use and abuse him the moment he found out.
+Yoshida had made it sound like an honour to officially work for the most proficient man on Koros, but that wasn’t the life Dion wanted for Atty.
+His brother was special, and Dion knew that someone like Yoshida would use and abuse him the moment he found out.

 Now Dion found himself restrained and trapped in a dark box by some of the most dangerous men in the galaxy.